 You might be wondering how you can find these synonymous words.
 The good news is that there are several tools that you can use to research LSI search terms.
 Simply follow these steps:

-a).
-First step: Go to Lsigraph.com and input your primary keyword (e.g., cheap airline tickets).
-Solve the captcha, then click the “Generate” Button:
+Step #1: Go to Ubersuggest and input your primary keyword (e.g., cheap airline tickets).
+Click the “Search” Button:

 On-page keyword optimization all boils down to researching, choosing and integrating keywords that you can easily rank for.
 You don’t want to compete with top brands with higher and stronger domain authority.